23 Ecommerce Optimization Tips to Greatly Increase Conversion Rates

 Conversion rates are important because they tell you how well your products are performing.
 And no matter how high they get, they can always improve.

-You can easily calculate your conversion rate by dividing your total transactions by your total site visits, then multiplying by 100.
+You can easily calculate your conversion rate by dividing your total transactions by your total site visits and multiplying by 100.
 Calculate each product page individually, too.

 Don’t forget that tools like Hello Bar can help.
 Use Hello Bar to keep people on the page, advertise offers, and reach out to people from specific referral sources.